EricThomson/practical_python/getting_started.md

 Pick a folder in your computer where you are going to want to put a folder for the class.
 This is sort of important, because this will be your home base for the next four weeks: whenever you run Jupyter, it is going to be from here.
 Make sure it is convenient to reach using the cd command as you will be going there a lot over the next few weeks.
 Create a `learning_python` directory and cd into that folder from your Anaconda Prompt (Windows) or terminal (mac).

-(this directory will have practical_python repo, as well as their personal stuff, all in one place).

 Since Jupyter is a browser-based programming tool, make sure you have a browser open (typically it works well with Firefox by default, but you might need to play around to find what works best in your system), and enter the command `jupyter notebook` in your terminal.
 This will start a Jupyter server and open up your Jupyter home page that will look like the following: